There are three ways that Brazilians ask, "what happened?": (1) O que aconteceu?; (2) O que foi?; (3) O que houve? (verb HAVER).

 Using the verb HAVER.

 This is one usage of HAVER that's very common.
-You'll often hear simply: que houve?
+You'll often hear simply: Que houve?

 Comentários